openstack/openstack-manuals/doc/user-guide/source/dashboard_manage_volumes.rst

 #.
 On the :guilabel:`Project` tab, open the :guilabel:`Compute` tab and
    click :guilabel:`Volumes` category.

 #.
-From the CURRENT PROJECT on the :guilabel:`Project` tab, select the
-   appropriate project.
+Select the volume that you want to edit.

 #.
-On the :guilabel:`Project` tab, click :guilabel:`Volumes`.

-#.
-Select the image that you want to edit.

-#.
 In the :guilabel:`Actions` column, click :guilabel:`Edit Volume`.

 #.
 In the :guilabel:`Edit Volume` dialog box, update the name and description
-   of the image.
+   of the volume.

 #.
 Click :guilabel:`Edit Volume`.